 What Is a Document Management System?

 A DMS can help with folders, version history, search, and permissions.
-That is useful for policies, invoices, HR documents, marketing files, and general business records.
+That's useful for policies, invoices, HR documents, marketing files, and general business records.

-But a DMS usually does not understand contract-specific work.
-It does not automatically know which file has a renewal date, notice period, business owner, payment term, or obligation.
+But a DMS usually doesn't understand contract-specific work.
+It doesn't automatically know which file has a renewal date, notice period, business owner, payment term, or obligation.

 Document management is typically about organizing, storing, and tracking documents.
 That's useful, but contract teams still need contract-specific follow-up.